bruce/node-temp/README.md

 You can provide custom prefixes and suffixes when creating temporary files and directories.
 If you provide a string, it is used as the prefix for the temporary name.
-If you provide an object with `prefix` and `suffix` keys, they are used for the temporary name.
+If you provide an object with `prefix`, `suffix` and `dir` keys, they are used for the temporary name.

 Here are some examples: